prat21/docker-app1/Readme.md

 # Docker App 1
 This is a sample java spring boot application with dockerfile.
-This is to demonstrate how to containerize java applications using docker and kubernetes.
+This is to demonstrate how to containerize java applications using docker and kubernetes and deploy the same in **GKE**.

+Also, this app demonstrates how we can connect to **google cloud storage** and **cloud sql** from GKE application using **cloud storage FUSE CSI driver** and **cloud sql auth proxy** respectively.

 ## Supporting App
 This app tries to make connection with **app2** and hence running app2 parallely is also crucial.